DesignString/designstring-tech-blogs/content/post/first-post/create-domain.md

     "themes",
     "development",
 ]
-date = 2022-11-16T02:13:50Z
+date = 2022-11-18
 author = "Ankit Singh"
 +++

 ## Introduction
 In this guide, we are going to see how we can create a domain name with the existing IP address using BigRock

-BigRock - BigRock is a web hosting platform that provide a wide range of hosting solutions
+BigRock - It is a web hosting platform that provide a wide range of hosting solutions

 These are the steps that we have to follow in order to create a domain name :-